 When making the decision of how best to go solar, it pays to be sure.
-As we’ve too often learned, being an early adaptor carries at least as much risk as it does potential reward.
-The first iteration of new technology is rarely the best version, but the prevailing corporate philosophy of “launch first, iterate later” carries much more risk when the product is the first line of protection for most valuable asset: your home.
-For those researching the best solar options available, here are key questions you will to answer before pulling the trigger on Tesla’s solar tiles.
+As we’ve too often learned, being an early adopter carries at least as much risk as it does potential reward.
+The first iteration of new technology is rarely the best version, but the prevailing corporate philosophy of “launch first, iterate later” carries much more risk when the product is the first line of protection for your most valuable asset: your home.
+For those researching the best solar options available, here are answers to some key questions you may have before pulling the trigger on Tesla’s solar tiles.

 Are Tesla’s Solar Tiles Cost Efficient?

 Tesla, Inc. CEO Elon Musk stated to shareholders when making his case for merging Tesla Motors and Solar City that the innovative solar roof costs less than a standard roof.
 There’s just one problem with that equation: most homes tend to come pre-roofed.
 Unless your roof is old and worn out or you’re purchasing a new build and work with the contractors to use solar tiles right from the outset, you’ll be tearing down a perfectly good roof before installing the new one.
 There is also no word from Tesla thus far on whether this process is carbon-neutral.